Transfer Rumours: Metz demand €20m for Spurs and Leeds target Diallo | Goal.com

 Metz demand €20m for Spurs and Leeds target Diallo

-Ligue 1 club Metz have set an asking price of at least €20 million Habib Diallo who is attracting interest from Premier League club.
+Ligue 1 club Metz have set an asking price of at least €20 million Habib Diallo who is attracting interest from Premier League clubs.

 According to L'Equipe , Tottenham Hotspur and newly-promoted Leeds United have made contact for the signing of Diallo who scored 12 goals in 26 league games last season.